autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/model_distillation.md

 while the performance will be better than training the student model from scratch thanks to the teacher.

 In this tutorial, we introduce how to adopt `MultiModalPredictor` for knowledge distillation.
-For the purpose of demonstration, we use the [Cross-Lingual Paraphrase Adversaries from Word Scrambling (PAWS-X)](https://arxiv.org/pdf/1908.11828.pdf) dataset, which comprises 23,659 human translated PAWS evaluation pairs in six typologically distinct languages:
+For the purpose of demonstration, we use the [Question-answering NLI](https://paperswithcode.com/dataset/qnli) dataset, which comprises 23,659 human translated PAWS evaluation pairs in six typologically distinct languages:
 French, Spanish, German, Chinese, Japanese, and Korean.
 We will demonstrate how to use a large model to guide the learning